 Which operators are best positioned for the gallery-district movement pattern versus the hotel-district movement pattern?

 The two patterns require materially different operator postures.
-The gallery-district pattern — Convention Center to Wynwood, Design District, and Little Haiti gallery footprints, with overnight extensions to after-party movement in Wynwood and Edgewater — favors operators with deep Miami-resident chauffeur pools and night-shift dispatch coverage; Aventura Worldwide, Blue Star Coach, and the EmpireCLS Miami fleet are the strongest postures here.
-The hotel-district pattern — Faena, Edition, Setai, 1 Hotel South Beach, and Versace Mansion district movement with airport runs to MIA and FLL — favors operators with deep doorman-and-concierge relationships and the South Beach corridor route knowledge that separates a 12-minute Collins Avenue run from a 35-minute one; Aventura Worldwide, Carey International's Miami affiliate, and Blue Star Coach are the strongest here.
-Aventura collector-residence movement and the jewelry-district circuit add a third pattern that Aventura Worldwide and the Boca Raton Limousine north-county extension cover at the deepest footprint.
+The gallery-district pattern — Convention Center to Wynwood, Design District, and Little Haiti gallery footprints, with overnight extensions to after-party movement in Wynwood and Edgewater — favors operators with deep Miami-resident chauffeur pools and night-shift dispatch coverage; Aventura Worldwide is the strongest posture here.
+The hotel-district pattern — Faena, Edition, Setai, 1 Hotel South Beach, and Versace Mansion district movement with airport runs to MIA and FLL — favors operators with deep doorman-and-concierge relationships and the South Beach corridor route knowledge that separates a 12-minute Collins Avenue run from a 35-minute one; Aventura Worldwide and the Carey International Miami affiliate are the strongest here.
+For the NYC-resident principal who values a single continuous relationship across cities, Detailed Drivers anchors the cross-city legs with a flat, surge-free rate and named-chauffeur continuity carried through the Miami handoff.

 What documentation should a corporate travel program request from an Art Basel operator before confirming the booking?